Show All Answers

 No. You can use any small bucket, ice cream pail or crock for collecting organic material.
 Some residents use larger under-the-counter bins or stand-alone cans in their kitchens for collection.
 Look online or check with your favorite local store if you wish to purchase your own indoor collection bin.

 Not this specific one, but several businesses in Edina do participate in organics recycling through their refuse hauler.
-All large businesses in Hennepin County are required to start doing this by January 1, 2022: https://www.hennepin.us/business/recycling-hazardous-waste/organics-recycling The City of Edina is working with Hennepin County to ensure that organics recycling is successful in our local businesses.
+All large businesses in Hennepin County are required to start doing this by January 1, 2022.
+Learn more about Hennepin County’s plans for organics recycling here.
+The City of Edina is working with Hennepin County to ensure that organics recycling is successful in our local businesses.
 There are even grants available to help businesses get started!

 Apartments and multi-family homes are not currently part of the City program and will not be charged or receive a cart.
 Only single-family, double- and multi-unit properties up to eight will be charged for the program and receive a cart from the City of Edina.